How to Get the Best AU to Cebu Flights In the next few months, VA Platinum will celebrate…

 A Filipino considers they are doing well if they:

-Australians’ take the above as a given, so they consider they are doing well if they can also:
+Australian’s take the above as a given, so they consider they are doing well if they can also:

+Consider this example, one-third of Australian parents CHOOSE to send their children to private schools, costing them AUD $20,000 per annum per child.
 That’s double the annual customer service wage in the Philippines just to send a child to a private school instead of a public school where the standard of teaching is arguably similar and would cost around AUD $850.

-This is a big trap, so don’t get caught out!
+This is a big trap, so don’t get caught out.

-Let’s say you’re interviewing a candidate and they earn ₱20,000/month but you were considering paying them ₱30,000/month.
+Let’s say you’re interviewing a candidate and they earn ₱20,000/mth but you were considering paying them ₱30,000/mth.